Gomer0319/Armada_Tesda_WF/Week 2/04-Day 4/03-Pseudoclasses.md

 ### **Pseudo-Classes to Style Beyond the Basics**

-#### **Developmental Outcomes**
+**Learning Objectives:**

 By the end of this lesson, learners will:

-1. Understand what pseudo-classes are and the problems they solve.
+1. Define pseudo-classes and explain the problems they solve.
-2. Learn commonly used pseudo-classes and their use cases.
+2. Identify commonly used pseudo-classes and their use cases.
 3. Apply pseudo-classes to enhance user interaction and design responsiveness.

 ---